-Students who do not pass one or more EOC assessments may be placed in an OdysseyWare or Accelerated Instruction class to work on targeted intervention.
+Students who do not pass one or more EOC assessments may be placed in an OdysseyWare class to work on targeted remediation.

 [See Graduation for additional information.]
 Steroids (Secondary Grade Levels Only)

 State law prohibits students from possessing, dispensing, delivering, or administering an anabolic steroid.
 Anabolic steroids are for medical use only, and only a physician can prescribe use.